 Love the energy that surrounds groups of people having fun?
 Plan your trip to the New River Gorge around one of the many outstanding adventure events.

 There is no better way to ring in the New Year than with a dive into the New River.
-This New Year’s Day tradition for Fayetteville locals is open to everyone that wants to experience the thrill of the chill!
+This New Year’s Day tradition for Fayetteville locals is open to anyone who wants to experience the thrill of the chill!

 Captain Thurmond’s Challenge

-This extreme triathlon in late summer consisting of 28.5 miles of the most challenging mountain biking, whitewater and trail running the New River Gorge area has to offer!
+This extreme triathlon in late summer consists of 28.5 miles of the most challenging mountain biking, whitewater and trail running the New River Gorge area has to offer!

 Held at Fayette Station on the New River in September, there are three races during this one-day event that is open to registrants young and old.

-To kick of whitewater season on the Gauley River, The American Whitewater Organization hosts the largest paddling festival in the world on the third Saturday in September!
-There is live entertainment, a whitewater marketplace and great paddling.
+To kick off whitewater season on the Gauley River, The American Whitewater Organization hosts the largest paddling festival in the world on the third Saturday in September!
+There is live entertainment, a whitewater marketplace, and great paddling.

 On the third Saturday of October, BASE jumpers, rappelers, vendors and spectators hare the excitement of Bridge Day, the biggest one-day festival in West Virginia.

-You are going to need fuel for your New River Gorge adventures and boy oh boy, Fayetteville’s outstanding restaurants provide some delicious fuel.
+You are going to need fuel for your New River Gorge National Park adventures and boy oh boy, Fayetteville’s restaurants provide some delicious fuel.

 Get our Fayetteville Food Guide so you can pick the perfect place for your palate.

-In the guide, we’ve compiled all the local restaurants’ info into a one-page flier that includes location, contact info, hours of operation, special diet offerings, alcohol availability, our favorite entrees and more!
+We’ve compiled all the local restaurants’ info into a one-page flier that includes location, contact info, hours of operation, special diet offerings, alcohol availability, and more!